jatolentino/Flutter_guide/README.md

     )
     ```
 - Run on IOS and Android devices
-	Click the Run and Debug icon, then choose the option to Add Configuration, a file launch.json is created, delete the launch profile and add this (take in consideration that the devices should be stay opened and add the device ID to the json file).
+	Click the Run and Debug icon, then choose the option to Add Configuration, choose Flutter debugger, then a file launch.json is created, delete the launch profile and add this (take in consideration that the devices should be stay opened and add the device ID to the json file).
 	```json
 	{
 	    "version": "0.2.0",